Luis Scott-Vargas

 Luis Scott-Vargas (born February 17, 1983), commonly known as LSV, is a professional Magic: the Gathering player from Oakland, California, USA, currently living in Denver, Colorado.
 His accomplishments include fifteen Grand Prix Top 8s (five wins among them) and ten Pro Tour Top 8s (one win among them).
 In 2013 he was inducted into the Magic: The Gathering Hall of Fame.
-As well as being a prominent player of the game, LSV is also known for writing about the game.
+As well as being a prominent player, LSV is also known for his writing about the game.
 He was a writer for StarCityGames.com before becoming the editor and vice president for ChannelFireball.com, a Magic: The Gathering shop and strategy website.
 LSV still writes for ChannelFireball but ended his tenure as editor in 2012 to work as a game designer at Dire Wolf Digital, specifically on Eternal, and in 2021 LSV joined Good Luck Games to work on Storybook Brawl.

 Magic: The Gathering career

 LSV first qualified for the Pro Tour in 2004 for Pro Tour San Diego and has been an active competitor in major Magic: the Gathering events since.

 LSV's breakout performance came at the 2006 US Nationals, where he won a play-off to take third place and earn a place on the US Nationals team with Paul Cheon and Benjamin Lundquist.
-The US Nationals team would finish 13th in the team competition at the 2006 World Championship.
+The US Nationals team finished 13th in the team competition at the 2006 World Championship.

 He went on to win US Nationals in 2007, leading a US Nationals team featuring Thomas Drake and Michael Bennett.
 The US National team finished in 25th place at the 2007 World Championship.
 He also won Grand Prix San Francisco that season, his first Grand Prix title.

-The 2008 season would bring even greater success for LSV.
+The 2008 season brought even greater success for LSV.
 He made the Top 8 of Grand Prix Philadelphia before going on to make his first Pro Tour Top 8 at Pro Tour Berlin.
 LSV reached the finals of the Pro Tour where he defeated Matej Zatlkaj to win his first, and so far only, Pro Tour title.
-He would then continue his success by winning his second Grand Prix event at Grand Prix Atlanta.
+He continued his success by winning his second Grand Prix event at Grand Prix Atlanta.
 By the end of the year, LSV had amassed 58 Pro points, placing him in joint second place in the Player of the Year standings alongside Olivier Ruel.

 The 2009 season featured another strong set of results for LSV.
 He started the season by winning his third Grand Prix in as many years at Grand Prix Los Angeles.
 He then made his second career Pro Tour Top 8 at Pro Tour Kyoto.
 Once again, he reached the finals, but this time lost to Gabriel Nassif.
-He would round out his year with another Grand Prix Top 8 at Grand Prix Seattle.
+He rounded out his year with another Grand Prix Top 8 at Grand Prix Seattle.
 He finished in seventh place for the 2009 Player of the Year standings with 52 Pro Points.